 - In the Data Types group, choose Currency.

-- Similar to stocks, in the little popup menu to the upper right of the cell, select characteristics including price, ticker, last trade time.
+- As with Stocks, in the little popup menu to the upper right of the cell, select fields such as price, ticker, and last trade time.

 3. Build a Segment Ledger